-There have been no significant changes in our planned approach as designed by KPMG.
+There have been no significant changes in our planned approach as designed by KPMG and dated January 31, 2019.

 Audit risks and results

 Based on our audit procedures, including discussions with management, we have not identified any significant financial reporting risks that would impact the Hospital's financial reporting.